Azure/ARO-RP/docs/testing.md

 # build the rp binary
 make aro

-# source the E2e helper file
-source ./hack/e2e/run-rp-and-e2e.sh

 # run the RP as background process
 run_rp

 # validate if the RP is ready to receive requests
 validate_rp_running

-# Register the sub you are using to run E2e
+# Register the sub you are using to run e2e
 register_sub

 # Deploy cluster prereqs.
 RG & Vnet
 deploy_e2e_deps

-# Run E2E
+# Run e2e
 run_e2e

 # Stop the local RP